-Compared against a scenario of full compliance with the MES after the 5-year delay to 2025, excluding units set to retire by 2030, the various postponements, variations and exemptions sought by Eskom would allow the utility to emit an estimated 19 million tonnes more SO2, 1 million tonnes more NOx, and 190,000 tonnes of particulate matter.
-The failure to install SO2 controls would increase mercury emissions over the remaining operating life of the power plants by a total of an estimated 200,000 kilograms.
+Compared against a scenario of full compliance with the current limit of 500mg/Nm3, the weakened emissions standard would allow Eskom to emit an excess 280,000 tonnes of SO2 per year, for a total of 5.5 million tonnes over the lifetime of the plants.
+The failure to install SO2 scrubbers would increase mercury emissions by an estimated 15,000 kilograms per year or 200,000 kilograms over the remaining operating life.
 These estimates are based on the assumption that all units retire after 50 years of operation - a longer operating life would mean larger excess emissions.

-To assess the health impacts of these excess emissions, the Greenpeace Global Air Pollution Unit carried out CALPUFF dispersion modeling closely following the methodology of the modeling used in Eskom's Cost-Benefit Analysis, with the modeling domain expanded to cover most of South Africa's population.
-Separate model runs were carried out for each of the 15 Eskom power stations, and contributions of SO2, NOx and primary PM2.5 emissions to ambient PM2.5 and NO2 levels were isolated for each station and each pollutant.
-This allowed us to project the reductions in ambient air pollution levels at each location of the modeling domain over time, as emission reductions from meeting the MES or implementing Eskom's "Emission Reduction" plan are realized.
-The resulting avoided health impacts were projected following the Global Burden of Disease methodology for PM2.5 health impacts (Stanaway et al 2018) and WHO recommendations for assessing health impacts from acute NO2 exposure (WHO 2013).
-The projections take into account expected population growth (UN DESA 2017) and epidemiological transition associated with improved health care and aging population (WHO 2018).
+To assess the health impacts of these increases in permitted emissions, the Greenpeace Global Air Pollution Unit carried out CALPUFF dispersion modeling closely following the methodology of the modeling used in Eskom's Cost-Benefit Analysis, with the modeling domain expanded to cover most of South Africa's population.
+Separate model runs were carried out for each of the 15 Eskom power stations, and contributions of SO2 to ambient PM2.5 levels, through the formation of sulfate particles from the emitted SO2, were isolated for each station.
+This allowed us to project the reductions in ambient air pollution levels at each location of the modeling domain over time.
+The resulting avoided health impacts were projected following the Global Burden of Disease methodology for PM2.5 health impacts (Stanaway et al 2018).
+The projections take into account expected population growth (UN DESA 2017) and epidemiological transition associated with improved health care and an aging population (WHO 2018).